tomerBARZ/the-universal-mission-for-dcs-world/README.md

     - Many more engage/orbit/go to commands (see "Using the mission menu" above)
     - All new contacts report system: more realistic (see "AI units reports" changes below in this changelog) and does not spam the player with "new contact" messages
     - AI wingmen added using mission editor are now despawned on mission start to avoid conflict with TUM's own wingman system
-  - Added many new radio messages and their voiceover
+  - Added 138 new radio messages, with voiceover
+    - 120+ wingmen commands and replies
     - Additional voiceovers for Fox 1/2/3 calls
-    - "Infantry down" call
+    - "Infantry kill" BDA report
-    - Tons of wingmen commands and replies
   - Added error message on mission start when autoexec.cfg is missing and script cannot proceed
   - Added payload table for all DCS World aircraft (datamined from Briefing Room, many thanks to @john681611)
   - Added "Using the mission menu" section to this README file, detailing all available commands